ArunachalamSyncfusion/syncfusion-code-studio-docs/code-studio/features/context-providers/UI-Builder.md

 ### Common Issues

 **UI Builder Not Activating**
-- Ensure "Syncfusion" and "components" keywords are in the prompt
+- Confirm that the prompt includes the "Syncfusion" keyword and the platform name.
-- Verify the UI Builder tool is selected.
+- Verify that the UI Builder tool is set to either Automatic or Ask First mode.
-- Check AI model configuration and API key

-**Incorrect Platform Implementation**
+**Incorrect Platform Detection**
-- Specify platform explicitly in prompt
+- Specify platform explicitly in the prompt.
-- Request platform conversion: "Convert to Angular implementation"

 **Generic Implementation**
-- Provide more specific requirements
+- Provide more specific requirements.
-- Include business context and constraints
+- Include business context and constraints.
-- Request detailed implementation examples
+- Request detailed implementation examples.

 ## FAQ

-**Q: Does UI Builder create complete applications?**
+**Does UI Builder create complete applications?**

-A: UI Builder provides the necessary component information and metadata that enables Code Studio to implement specific features using existing Syncfusion components.
+UI Builder provides the necessary component information and metadata that enables Code Studio to implement specific features using existing Syncfusion components.
 You integrate these implementations into your application structure.

-**Q: Can I modify the implemented features?**
+**Can I modify the implemented features?**

-A: Yes!
+Yes!
 The implemented code using Syncfusion components is yours to customize and extend as needed.

-**Q: Which AI models work best?**
+**Which AI models work best?**

-A: GPT-4 and Claude provide optimal results.
+GPT-4 and Claude provide optimal results.
 Configure your preferred model in Code Studio settings.

-**Q: Is there a limit on feature implementation?**
+**Is there a limit on feature implementation?**

-A: There are no limits on the number of features you can implement, subject to your AI model usage limits.
+There are no limits on the number of features you can implement, subject to your AI model usage limits.

-**Q: Can UI Builder work with existing projects?**
+**Can UI Builder work with existing projects?**

-A: Yes!
+Yes!
 UI Builder provides the component information that enables the implementation of features using Syncfusion components that integrate with existing codebases.